Chemistry Help and Problems

 In our chemistry help section, you'll find a broad range of topics from very basic chemistry all the way through some more advanced organic chemistry topics.
 Browse our chemistry topics below, or contact one of our chemistry tutors for private help.

-Almost everyone has heard of teh periodic table, but do you know how to read it?
-This lesson gives you a brief history of the periodic table, and explains how elements are divided and grouped in the table.
+Almost everyone has heard of the periodic table, but do you know how to read it?
+This section gives you a thorough history of the periodic table, and explains how elements are divided and grouped in the table.

 Polyatomic ions are ions with many atoms; they contain more than one element.
 They are charged just like regular ions; for example, an ion looks like this: Cl-, while a polyatomic ion looks like this: ClO3-.
 While the chloride ion only contains one element - chlorine - the chlorate ion contains both chlorine and oxygen.
 Read this lesson for examples of other commonly known polyatomic ions.

 Electronegativity is a property of atoms that has to do with the tendency to attract electrons from another atom to form an ionic bond.
 Electronegativity is measured using the Pauling scale, which was instated by Linus Pauling.
 Read this lesson to find out all about electronegativity!

 All reactions can be classified as endothermic (storing energy) or exothermic (releasing energy).
 This lesson reviews the ways in which reactions store and give off energy, including items like heat, light, and mechanical energy.
 Once you've read this lesson, test yourself with a quick practice quiz to review the endothermic and exothermic concepts.